 In a civil lawsuit against the negligent driver, the employee would be entitled to be fully compensated for his injuries.
 He could be entitled to compensation for his medical bills, full wage losses, and the pain and suffering that he experienced due to his accident and injuries.
 However, he may need to reimburse his employer for the workers’ compensation benefits he received out of his settlement.

 If you were injured in a car accident while at work, your claims for compensation can be more complicated than other workers’ compensation cases.
 You need an experienced workers’ compensation attorney who also is skilled in representing victims of car accidents.
-The legal team at Christopher J. Hudson, LLC, has years of experience helping injured workers in this situation.
+The legal team at Chris Hudson & Associates, has years of experience helping injured workers in this situation.
 To schedule your free case evaluation contact us online or call us directly at 706.863.6600 today.